xiangzhennan/shitcode-web/portfolio/Sprints/README.md

 Xiang's role in the team is more focused on technical side and project structure.
 Since early stage when idea of website was set, I began to design and document the essential frontend components, backend APIs and data models.

 To be specific, Xiang has done the following things:
-- API documenting
+-API documenting
-2)	component listing
+-component listing
-3)	backend development and first version of prototype website (including only static json in backend and router in frontend)
-4)	database building and integrating
+-backend development and first version of prototype website (including only static json in backend and router in frontend) -database building and integrating
-5)	testing and evaluation
+-testing and evaluation

 <a name="_Liu"></a>
 * **Shujie Liu**